Alien Throne

 Trail Difficulty - MODERATE TO CHALLENGING

-With the correct information, both hikes are straightforward (with a few modest ravines to cross) with little or no real elevation gain.
-However, you are walking through the badlands with no discernible trails, and it is easy to get lost, and the heat in the warmer months can be strenuous.
+I rate the difficulty of this trail as a 2 to 3 on a scale of 1-5 (with 5 being the most difficult).
+Getting to the Alien Throne is a moderate 1.5-mile (each way) hike with little or no real elevation gain.
+The hike takes you through badlands, and you will cross a couple of modest ravines, and there are no discernible trails.
+It is easy to get lost, and the heat in the warmer months can be strenuous.
 Without the correct GPS coordinates, you can walk through the Valley Of Dreams area for hours and never find this spot.
-I suggest downloading the KMZ files on your smartphone to help you navigate your way in and out.

 GPS Coordinates & Elevation